 Gold advanced to the highest in more than four months as escalating tension between Russia and Ukraine boosted demand for a haven.
 Silver climbed.

-Ukraine said Russia’s navy ordered two of its ships in Crimea to surrender amid the worst standoff between the West and Russia since the end of the Cold War.
-U.S. Secretary of State John Kerry is traveling to Kiev today and European Union foreign ministers discussed sanctions against Russia.
+Ukraine warned that Russia’s military is strengthening its presence in Crimea amid the worst standoff between the West and Russia since the Cold War ended.
+U.S. President Barack Obama warned Russia not to intervene and Secretary of State John Kerry is traveling to Ukraine today to offer support as Russian troops occupy the Black Sea region of Crimea.

 Content is for general information purposes only.
 It is not investment advice or a solution to buy or sell securities.
 Opinions are the authors; not necessarily that of OANDA Business Information & Services, Inc. or any of its affiliates, subsidiaries, officers or directors.
 If you would like to reproduce or redistribute any of the content found on MarketPulse, an award winning forex, commodities and global indices analysis and news site service produced by OANDA Business Information & Services, Inc., please access the RSS feed or contact us at email@example.com.
 Visit https://www.marketpulse.com/ to find out more about the beat of the global markets. © 2023 OANDA Business Information & Services Inc.